raydac/java-comment-preprocessor/texts/readme.txt

 - Fixed issue (ID 1).
 Inaccessible functionality both "load a file with global variables" and "define global variable" through a command line call.

 5.0
-- The first published version of totally refactored preprocessor
+- The first published version of totally reworked preprocessor